-Safeguarding is what we do for all children/young people and it is everyone's responsibility.
-It involves protecting children from maltreatment, preventing impairment of children's health and development, ensuring that children grow up in circumstances consistent with the provision of safe and effective care and taking action to enable all children to have the best outcomes regardless of age, ability, race, culture, religion, sexuality or class.
+Safeguarding is what we do for all children/young people and is everyone's responsibility.
+It involves protecting children from abuse, neglect, exploitation and any maltreatment, preventing impairment of children's health, and development, ensuring that children grow up in circumstances consistent with the provision of safe and effective care and providing help and support to meet the needs of children as soon as problems emerge as well as taking action to enable all children to have the best outcomes regardless of age, ability, race, culture, religion, sexuality or class.
+Safeguarding extends to protecting children from maltreatment online.

 Child Protection is what we do for children who have been harmed or who are at significant risk of being harmed.
-It involves identifying and managing the support needs of specific children/young people who have suffered or who are at risk of significant harm due to one or more of the following types of abuse:
+All staff should be aware of the indicators of abuse, neglect and exploitation It involves identifying and managing the support needs of specific children/young people who have suffered or who are at risk of significant harm due to one or more of the following types of abuse:

 - Abuse: a form of maltreatment of a child.
-Somebody may abuse or neglect a childby inflicting harm or by failing to act to prevent harm.
+Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
 Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
-Children may be abused by an adult or adults or by another child or children. - Physical Abuse: deliberately hurting a child/young person causing injuries such as bruises, broken bones, burns or cuts.
+Children may be abused by an adult or adults or by another child or children.
+Harm can occur when a child witnesses the ill treatment of others. - Physical Abuse: deliberately hurting a child/young person causing injuries such as bruises, broken bones, burns or cuts.
 Children/young people who are physically abused suffer violence such as being hit, kicked, poisoned, burned, slapped or having objects thrown at them.
-Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child. - Emotional Abuse.
-The persistent emotional maltreatment of a child such as to cause severe and adverse effects on the child's emotional development.
+Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child. - Emotional Abuse: The persistent emotional maltreatment of a child such as to cause severe and adverse effects on the child's emotional development.
 It may involve conveying to a child that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person.
 It may include not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate.
 It may feature age or developmentally inappropriate expectations being imposed on children.
 These may include interactions that are beyond a child's developmental capability as well as overprotection and limitation of exploration and learning or preventing the child from participating in normal social interaction.
 It may involve seeing or hearing the ill-treatment of another.
 It may involve serious bullying (including cyberbullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children.
-Some level of emotional abuse is involved in alltypes of maltreatment of a child, although it may occur alone.
+Some level of emotional abuse is involved in all types of maltreatment of a child, although it may occur alone.